lencialam/CIS530-Project/data-current.md

 We are using [the Offensive Language Identification Dataset (OLID)](https://sites.google.com/site/offensevalsharedtask/olid), which contains a collection of 14,200 annotated English tweets using an annotation model.

 ## Files
-We splited the original dataset into train dataset, development dataset, and test dataset:
+We splited the original train dataset into train dataset and development dataset:
 - `train.csv`: 0.8
 - `dev.csv`: 0.1
 - `test.csv`: 0.1